5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 1. Apple dropped the 'plugin-type' check within X86PlatformPlugin.
 This will load the plugin automatically so that `SSDT-PLUG` is no longer required.
 2. Apple also dropped the `ACPI_SMC_PlatformPlugin`, so that legacy ACPI CPU Power Management doesn't work correctly with SSDT-PMs with 'plugin-type' set to `0`

-Since macOS Ventura removed the `ACPI_SMC_PlatformPlugin` binary completely, `SSDT-PM` tables generated for 'plugin-type' 0 can't attach to the mising plugin and therefore CPU Power management won't work corectly (no Turbo states).
+Since macOS Ventura removed the `ACPI_SMC_PlatformPlugin` binary completely, `SSDT-PM` tables generated for 'plugin-type' 0 can't attach to the missing plugin and therefore CPU Power management won't work correctly (no Turbo states).
 So when switching to macOS Ventura, re-generating you SSDT-PM with XCPM Support is mandatory!

 **NOTE**: I developed and tested this guide using a Laptop.
 If you're on a desktop you have to use a different System Definition.